Neviim Tovim, blogs by Gillian Gould Lazarus

 On Yom Kippur, I wear a white one, also from the Manor House Bookshop adjacent to Leo Baeck College.
 They are expensive items but I enjoyed taking my grandson to a Judaica shop in North West London, to choose his bar mitzvah tallit.
 It was a happy day and even more so when he wore it to be called up to the reading of Torah (in an affiliate of the United Synagogue).

 Of course I did not wear my tallit there.
 It would have caused offence.
-When I first put on the prayer shul, that Yom Kippur in the 1980s, I thought that it would become more and more normal for women, at least in progressive Judaism and, in my shul, that was so.
+When I first put on the prayer shawl, that Yom Kippur in the 1980s, I thought that it would become more and more normal for women, at least in progressive Judaism and, in my shul, that was so.
 One had to go to other progressive synagogues to find that it had not caught on, that it was the minhag very particularly of my own community.

 It is not something I want or feel able to undo.
-Women rabbis and cantors obviously wear tallitot when they lead services, as do several women of my generation.
+Women rabbis and cantors obviously wear tallitot when they lead services, as do several women congregants of my generation.
 What do you do when minhag – expected and appropriate behaviour according to a community – ceases to be a minhag?

 I am a little estranged from Progressive Judaism and attend shul less often now, perhaps once a month.
 When one gets old, as I am, one is less likely to accept other people’s opinions as authoritative, even when they have authority.